 The fungus is most active during fall and spring months when weather is cool and rainy.
 Fungal spores are spread over short distances, so healthy plants can often remain healthy as long as they are in an isolated situation (far from other red tips).

-Apply a recommended fungicide at the first sign of disease or when new growth starts, and repeat application every 7 to 14 days.
+Chemical Control: Apply a recommended fungicide at the first sign of disease or when new growth starts, and repeat application every 7 to 14 days.
 Be sure to follow the directions on the label.
-Fungicides should not be applied during hot, dry periods.
+However, the use of fungicides for management of Entomosporium leaf spot is most effective when initiated early at new leaf emergence, and continued regularly until leaves become mature in early June.
+Then, applications should be made when conditions favor disease development (immediately following rainy periods).
+Fungicides do not be applied during hot, dry periods.

 This disease is very difficult to control once plants are severely infected.
 If you do not want to spray your plants every one to two weeks, it may be best to replace them with another plant species (see Red Tip Substitutes below).

 Leaves: Evergreen leaves are long and oval in shape and 1½ to 3½ inches long.
 New growth is bronzy-red.